fponticelli/tml/README.md

 This project uses pre-commit hooks to ensure code quality.
 The hooks run:

-- Linting
+- Linting (`yarn lint`)
-- Formatting
+- Formatting (`yarn format`)
-- Tests
+- Tests (`yarn test`)

 These checks run automatically when you commit changes.
+The hooks are configured to work from VS Code and other editors by automatically setting up the correct PATH environment.

+**Note**: If you experience "yarn not found" errors when committing from VS Code, see the [Package Manager Documentation](./docs/package-manager.md#troubleshooting) for solutions.

 ### CI/CD